Understanding Nutrient Timing

-For example, before you workout, you might want to make sure you consume macros that will be the fuel source for the upcoming exercise.
+Before you workout, you want to make sure you consume macros that will be the fuel source for the upcoming exercise.
 So eating enough carbs and protein before and after a workout might help the anabolic response of the workout itself.

 Typically, the closer you get to the training/workout/competition window, the more of a focus you would have on carbs/protein and less of fat/fiber.
 Simple, faster-digesting carbs/meals closer to your workouts with complex carb focused meals at other times of the day is a good rule of thumb, but this will always be specific to the individual athlete.
 Taking in post-workout protein and carbohydrates to replenish depleted glycogen stores is also critical for proper recovery.

 This is where understanding the difference between glycemic index (GI) and glycemic load (GL) can be helpful in determining what, when, and how much to eat at any given time during the day to help maximize your performance.

 Often confused, glycemic index and glycemic load are two different measurements of how our bodies respond to carbohydrates.
 Glycemic index measures how quickly food breaks down to sugar in the bloodstream rated on a scale of 0-100.

 However, it does NOT take into account the actual serving size of food.
 Watermelon for example has a very high GI = approx 80 while its GL is a meager 5.
 What does this tell us?
 The GI is high because it is based on 5 cups of watermelon, not the standard 1 cup serving size.
 The relatively low GL shows that the carbohydrate content of 1 cup of watermelon isn't much at all because watermelon is mostly well, you guessed it, water.

 Research suggests that the glycemic load is a better indicator of how carbohydrate will affect blood sugar because it takes into account the amount of carbs in food.